-With over fifty rides to choose from spread through fourteen distinct “lands” that span 150-acres, there are numerous themed experiences.
-And, there is the attached LEGOLAND® Florida Water Park which is perfect for cooling off in and escape the heat.
+With over fifty rides to choose from spread through fourteen distinct “lands” that span 150 acres, there are numerous themed experiences.
+And there is the attached LEGOLAND® Florida Water Park, which is perfect for cooling off and escaping the heat.

 LEGOLAND® Florida has a wide variety of adventures for the tiny tots and pre-teens alike.
 It’s also one of the most affordable theme parks in Central Florida.
 This alone is a great reason to consider it.
 Most importantly, while not a budget buster, this park is as entertaining as any high-priced park.
 With so many rides to hop on, you will enjoy it.
 Let me share with you what to expect at LEGOLAND® Florida.
 I’ll also share insider tips to make your experience even more enjoyable!

-Ten years ago, on October 15th, 2011, LEGOLAND Florida was born.
-LEGOLAND Florida is built on the site of the former Cypress Gardens theme park.
+On October 15th, 2011, LEGOLAND Florida was born ten years ago.
+LEGOLAND Florida is built on the former Cypress Gardens theme park site.

 Cypress Gardens first opened in 1936 and was billed as Florida’s first commercial tourist theme park.
 It’s remembered for the botanical gardens, ski shows, and Southern Belles.
 It later became known as the “Water Ski Capital of the World” due to breaking numerous world records.
-LEGOLAND preserved the botanical gardens and re-themed the water park and select attractions and venues to reflect various LEGO® brands.
+LEGOLAND preserved the botanical gardens, re-themed the water park, and selected attractions and venues to reflect various LEGO® brands.

 It was later rebranded as LEGOLAND Florida Resort with the opening of Legoland Hotel in May 2015.
 It is the second-largest Legoland park after Legoland Windsor in the UK.

 Who Is LEGOLAND Designed For?